Jalad25/vertical-timeline-list/README.md

 ## Usage

 Timelines are denoted using a task list with a 't' within the brackets.
-The dates of the timeline are then added as nested lists as well as their descriptions.
+The dates of the timeline are then added as nested lists as well as their details.

 For example, the following
 ```
 # Example
 - [t]
   - 2020
-    - Description for 2020
+    - Detail for 2020
-    - Additional description for 2020
+    - Additional detail for 2020
   - 2021
   - 2022
 ```